 Alarms describe the characteristics of faults in a predefined form, which will be used to notify the management entity.
 The set of generic attributes are defined through:

-{1} Alarm-ID: Unique identifier of alarm. {1} AlarmParameter: Fault characteristics parameters. {1} ProbCause: Probable cause of the alarm. {1} Events: information about the event reported from the NEs, e.g., type, severity.
+{1} Alarm-ID: Unique identifier of alarm. {1} AlarmParameter: Fault characteristics parameters, e.g. timestamp, units at fault, etc;. {1} ProbCause: Probable cause of the alarm, e.g. transmit failure, receive failure, threshold crossed; {1} Events: information about the event reported from the NEs, e.g., type, severity.

-{1} State: state of the alarm.
+{1} State: state of the alarm, e.g. active or suppressed;

 6.8.5.2 Link-monitoring statistics